Ensono/amido.github.io/docs/testing/testing_overview.md

 - Integration tests for CosmosDB Document Storage, validating communication with CosmosDB, data encoding/decoding, and various search operations, including tests for single/multiple fields, ordering, partition keys, and SQL queries.
 The integration tests are in the repository folder [here](https://github.com/Ensono/stacks-dotnet/tree/master/src/cqrs/src/api/xxENSONOxx.xxSTACKSxx.Infrastructure.IntegrationTests/CosmosDb/Integration).

+### SonarCloud

+Ensono Stacks integrates with SonarCloud for our Static Code Analysis.
+This analysis includes scans for:

+- Security
+- Reliability
+- Maintainability
+- Test coverage
+- Duplicated code
+- Coding standards

+### Infrastructure Testing

+Within the AKS infrastructure, there is a suite of [infrastructure tests](https://github.com/Ensono/stacks-infrastructure-aks/tree/master/deploy/tests) using the tool [InSpec](https://github.com/inspec/inspec).
+These tests check the expected state of resources deployed into Azure to ensure the quality of the infrastructure that our Stacks applications are deploy to.

 ## Getting Started